Shooting Range Safety and Sound Reduction

 What is sound?
 Sound is a pressure wave that travels through a medium, in this case air.
 All waves have two properties: frequency and amplitude.
 You may remember this from physics class!
 Frequency is the pitch of the sound, and amplitude is the volume, or how loud it is.
 Gun shots are very loud, which means they have a high amplitude.
 This amplitude is measured as decibels, or dB.

-There are a number of sound reduction techniques in use by modern outdoor shooting ranges, some of which (along with a detailed explanation of sound propagation) can be found here.
+There are a number of sound reduction techniques in use by modern outdoor shooting ranges.

 dB levels are measured on a logarithmic scale, which means that roughly a 1-2 dB increase doubles the amplitude of sound produced.
 Each dB matters.